 Spanning over seven decades Komet hockey has had its high and low moments.
 The lowest came in the summer of 1990 when, for a few days, the city did not have a team.
 Previous ownership moved the club to Albany, New York.
 A couple of days later the Franke family purchased the Flint IHL franchise and moved it to Fort Wayne, keeping the name "Komets", but changing many facets of the organization.

 After maintaining the Komets in the IHL for nine more years, the Franke family moved the team to the United Hockey League prior to the 1999-2000 season.

 The Komets played eight seasons in the UHL before the league decided to make a name change.
 Prior to the start of the 2007-08 season, the UHL governors decided to change the league's name to the International Hockey League (IHL) consisting of six teams from the previous season including Fort Wayne, Muskegon, Kalamazoo, Port Huron, Flint and Bloomington, and a new era began.
 The Komets captured 3 consecutive IHL Turner Cup Championships from 2008 to 2010.

 In 2010, the Komets, along with several other IHL teams, joined the Central Hockey League (CHL) for a two year stint, winning the CHL President's Cup in their second season.

-Fall of 2012 presents the start of a new era in Komet Hockey, as the storied franchise joins the ECHL.
+Fall of 2012 presented the start of a new era in Komet Hockey, as the storied franchise joined the ECHL.

 Hockey in Fort Wayne has brought many new, fine families to the Fort Wayne area.
 Many Komet players from the past have made Fort Wayne their home and have been strong members of the business community for years.
 Some have lived here long enough to retire from jobs they have worked since their playing days ended.
 Many have raised complete families in Fort Wayne.